caleb531/dotfiles/README.md

 ## Setup scripts

-I have also created a series of scripts which automatically configure my shell, set my preferred OS X preferences, install packages, and so forth.
+I have also created a series of scripts which automatically configure my shell, set my preferred macOS preferences, install packages, and so forth.
 All of these scripts are located under the `setup/` directory.
 You can run these scripts altogether via `setup_all.sh`, or individually by executing the respective script.

-These scripts are generally useful for configuring fresh OS X installs, however they are also designed to be re-run as needed.
+These scripts are generally useful for configuring fresh macOS installs, however they are also designed to be re-run as needed.
 For instance, `create_symlinks.sh` will ensure that the home directory symlinks to these dotfiles are all up to date.
 In addition, `install_packages.sh` installs those